Cybersecurity Services in Surrey for Small and Mid-Size Businesses

 Cybersecurity Pricing in Surrey

-Fusion charges $180-$250 per user per month for managed cybersecurity services in Surrey.
+Fusion bills managed cybersecurity in Surrey on a per-user, per-month basis.
 Pricing depends on user count, compliance requirements, and scope.
 No hidden fees, no per-incident surcharges.
 One predictable monthly cost covers 24/7 MDR, endpoint protection, email security, compliance documentation, and incident response.

 Need a custom scope?
 Contact us for a cybersecurity assessment →